 As an example, consider the examination of traffic-dependent congestion on a network.
 An emulation approach might model traffic as actual series of frames, which are buffered to varying degrees – leading to delays and frame discards - at individual elements across the network.
 Metrics of interest, such as frame loss and delay statistics, might then be determined from inspection of the outcomes of this detailed modeling.
 A simulation approach, on the other hand, might use statistical models to estimate these metrics directly.

 The use of emulation or simulation may be required or preferred depending on circumstances.
-For example, physical behaviours – such as thermal generation, noise generation, wave propagation, etc. – cannot be emulated by a digital replica: NDTs must use simulation methods to predict such behaviours.
+For example, physical behaviours – such as thermal generation, noise generation, wave propagation, etc. – cannot be emulated by a digital replica: NDTs should use simulation methods to predict such behaviours.
 On the other hand, some behaviours that derive from digital functions and operations might best be predicted by emulation methods.
 Still other behaviours might be adequately predicted by emulation or simulation.
 Finally, hybrid techniques may be envisaged, wherein particular behaviours are modeled on atomic elements using simulation methods, while network-level behaviours are determined by assembling the results of such “micro-simulations” on an emulation-like basis.
 The types of behaviours to be predicted, for what purpose, and with what needed fidelity or precision, thus determine not only the use of emulation or simulation methods, but also influence specific choices regarding model types, construction and execution.

 Requirements on what might be called “modelling time” may also influence or be affected by choices regarding modelling methods.
-As emulation replicates physical twin operations and processes in detail, it must to a large degree respect sequences and relative timing of operations, processes and their consequences.
+As emulation replicates physical twin operations and processes in detail, it should to a large degree respect sequences and relative timing of operations, processes and their consequences.
 Emulation therefore is time-based, with timing coordination required between the physical and digital twins.
-Retrospective, forward-looking and accelerated emulation of events are not precluded, given appropriate timing coordination management; however, forward-looking or accelerated emulation may involve considerable demands on NDT computing resources, as operations and events must be “played out.”
+Retrospective, forward-looking and accelerated emulation of events are not precluded, given appropriate timing coordination management; however, forward-looking or accelerated emulation may involve considerable demands on NDT computing resources, as operations and events should be “played out.”
 Simulation is typically less rigorously time-based.
 In some circumstances it may involve no notion of time whatsoever: e.g., given a particular, postulated hypothetical state and conditions, predict other aspects of the same hypothetical state and conditions.
 In general, simulation may permit a full or partial “collapsing” of time and events.
 In some circumstances this can lead to a relative greater efficiency, in computational resources and execution time, of simulation vs. emulation.

 4.4 Industry progress of Digital Twin

-Editor’s Note: This clause describes the state of the art in NDT.
+4.4.1 Introduction

 The process of standardization of the Digital Twin started several years ago mainly driven by the industry 4.0 and the need to standardize the architecture for the digital representation of processes for smart factories.
 Within this push, the ISO established the Digital twin framework for manufacturing (ISO 23247 series of standards).

 However, only lately ICT related standards developing organization (SDO) have started the process of standardization of a network digital twin.